List of Neo Geo games

 The Neo Geo is a video game platform developed and designed by SNK and supported from 1990 to 2004.
 It was released in three different iterations: a ROM cartridge-based arcade system board called the Multi Video System (MVS), a cartridge-based home video game console called the Advanced Entertainment System (AES), and a CD-ROM-based home console called the Neo Geo CD.
 Each system features similar hardware and runs the same library of games through different media formats.
-Most games were first released on the MVS then rereleased for the home consoles, however some never saw a home console release and eight games were released exclusively for the Neo Geo CD.
-This page lists every game released for all three Neo Geo formats.
+Most games were first released on the MVS, then rereleased for the home consoles.
+However, some never saw a home console release, and a few were released exclusively for the Neo Geo CD.
+This page lists every officially licensed game released for all three formats.

-Homebrew development for the system started after the console was discontinued, both by noncommercial hobbyists and commercially.